M : Sound and Vibration Terms, Definitions, Units, Measurements ...

 atmospheric pressure 1 mb = 0.001

-Bar, 100
+bar, 100

-sound waves between two successive reflections, on the average of a large number of reflections and for all initial directions of propagation.
+Mean Free Path Definition (IEC 801-31-15) in an enclosure, distance travelled by sound waves between two successive reflections, on the average of a large number of reflections and for all initial directions of propagation.

 Mean Square is the mean or average of the squared values of a time-varying quantity.

-See also • RMS (root mean square) - widely used in acoustics
+See also RMS (root mean square) - widely used in acoustics

 Measurement Time Interval (Tm) is the total time over which measurements are taken, ideally the duration of a measurement should always be stated.

-Mechanical Coupler Definition IEC 801-28-04, device for calibrating bone-conduction vibrators, designed to present a specified mechanical impedance to a vibrator applied with a specified static force, and equipped with an electromechanical transducer to enable the vibratory force level at the surface of contact between vibrator and mechanical coupler to be determined
+Mechanical Coupler Definition (IEC 801-28-04) device for calibrating bone-conduction vibrators, designed to present a specified mechanical impedance to a vibrator applied with a specified static force, and equipped with an electromechanical transducer to enable the vibratory force level at the surface of contact between vibrator and mechanical coupler to be determined

-Mechanical Impedance Definition IEC 801-25-26, at a point in a linear mechanical system, quotient of a force applied at a point, by the resulting component of velocity in the direction of the force.
+Mechanical Impedance Definition (IEC 801-25-26) at a point in a linear mechanical system, quotient of a force applied at a point, by the resulting component of velocity in the direction of the force.

 Medium (plural media) the intervening material, structure or object through which sound and vibration waves are transmitted.

-mega (M), SI prefix = 10
+mega (M) the SI prefix for 10

 6, see other